 The historical lore of Pike County goes back to the days of the Minisink, Lenape and Paupack Indians.
 The countryside is alive with historic buildings and original settlements.
 A drive through it offers a wealth of historical markers telling of events past, as well as a world of outdoor wonders, such as 'The Niagara of Pennsylvania,' Bushkill Falls.

 The town of Milford was named one of Pennsylvania's "Prettiest Painted Places" by the Paint Quality Institute.
 It was also home to Gifford Pinchot, the first director of the US Forestry Service under Theodore Roosevelt.
 The Pinchot Estate is now administered by the Forestry Service as the Pinchot Institute for Conservation Studies and is considered their most precious resource.
-Tours of the Estate are conducted on a daily basis.

 The Zane Grey Museum, former home of the famous western fiction writer and author of "Riders of the Purple Sage" overlooks the Roebling Aqueduct, a wire suspension bridge that was the forerunner to the Brooklyn Bridge.
 The Roebling Bridge is the oldest wire suspension bridge in the United States.